MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Plan/Service-Manager-Performance.md

 -   In addition, when you create new workflows, such as a new notification subscription, additional load is placed on the system.
 As the number of new workflows that you create increases, the time it takes for each workflow to run also increases.

-When the system is under a heavy load—if, for example, a large number of new incidents are being created and each incident generates many workflows—performance might be negatively affected.
+When the system is under a heavy loadï¿½if, for example, a large number of new incidents are being created and each incident generates many workflowsï¿½performance might be negatively affected.

 Workflow performance in System Center 2016 Technical Preview - Service Manager has improved from System Center 2016 Technical Preview - Service Manager because the new ManagmentHostKeepAlive management pack has increased workflow processing responsiveness so that almost all workflows process within one minute.